 - Making Math Real is not responsible for any missed instruction for any participant due to technical difficulties, power outages, computer and/or internet connection issues/failures during distance learning instruction whether such issues arise from the host’s connection or any participant(s) connection.
 Making Math Real’s course attendance and grading policies remain in force during all distance learning instruction:

-Attendance & Grading Policy: Full course attendance is required to successfully pass a course and receive academic credit for the course (if academic units are provided for the course and are purchased through CSUEB Continuing Education).
+Attendance & Grading Policy: Full “in-person” and “distance learning (DL)” course attendance is required in order to successfully pass a course and receive optional academic credit for the course (if optional academic units are provided for the course and are purchased through CSUEB Continuing Education).
 There are NO make-ups under any circumstances for missed days during a Making Math Real course.
-If you miss more than half of a day for any 2-day, 3-day or 4-day course, 1 or more days for any 5-day or 6-day course, or 2 or more days for any 10-day or 12-day course, you will not successfully pass (complete) the course.
-Course participants may request a “proof of attendance” certificate from the Making Math Real Institute office after a course has been successfully passed/completed by emailing firstname.lastname@example.org.
+If you miss more than half a day for any 2-day, 3-day or 4-day course, 1 or more days for any 5-day or 6-day course, or 2 or more days for any 10-day or 12-day course, you will not successfully pass (complete) the course.
+[Please note that the number of course days listed above refer to the traditional “in-person” courses and their designated number of full 9am-5pm/6pm instructional days.
+DL courses are typically only taught from 9am-1pm (half-days) which often doubles the number of DL course days for any traditional MMR course taught via Zoom, so any missed class time must be re-calculated accordingly.]
+MMRI Certificate of Completion: Course participants may request a “proof of attendance” certificate from the Making Math Real Institute office after a course has been successfully passed/completed by emailing: email@example.com

 - SPECIAL CIRCUMSTANCES: When Act of God circumstances make it impossible for MMRI to provide a hard copy course binder to a registered course participant(s), MMRI will send portions of the course binder as a digital file (pdf) as needed to the course participant to temporarily replace the indicated sections of the hard copy course binder.
 The course participant understands that the digital file is a temporary measure, and that as soon as the hard copy course binder is received, the participant agrees to destroy all MMRI digital files that have been received, which will be replaced by said MMRI course binder.
 All digital files are subject to the same intellectual property guidelines as set forth below: